Just the thought of it makes me shudder.

 She looked at me intently.
 "It's just that you usually don't curse when you're taking a shower."

 "Um...well, yeah, I mean, no I usually don't but then I...there must have been something wrong with the razor blade.
 I nicked myself a couple of times.
 It didn't seem that sharp."
-On the contrary, it had cut through that pubic hair like it was butter.
+On the contrary, it had cut through my pubic hair like it was butter.
 "Surprised me, that's all."

 "Huh.
 I thought those new blades were a lot better.
 Maybe we should...."